 Film with Jeffrey Silverman, notes by Gordon Duff, Senior Editor

-For years, Veterans Today has been working to expose the use of nuclear, biological and chemical warfare as a matter of state policy by a number of nations, including the US.
+For years, VT has been working to expose the use of nuclear, biological and chemical warfare as a matter of state policy by a number of nations, including the US.

 Toward that end, VT has gather evidence of complicity of Google Corporation’s private military contractors (Jigsaw/Ideas Group) along with the governments of Ukraine, Romania and Bulgaria along with the notorious “White Helmets.”